The Communities In Schools of Cleveland County Mentoring Program serves students from all over Cleveland County.

-Youth targeted for the mentor program are Cleveland County Schools enrolled or suspended at-risk youth, 6-17 years of age.
-Risk factors include court involvement, discipline issues, potential for gang involvement, substance abuse (mentee or family), living in poverty, high absenteeism, poor academic performance, lack of parental involvement, and poor social skills.
-The Mentor Coordinator requests and accepts referrals from the School Resource Officer, Cleveland County Schools faculty and staff, CIS staff, and parents.
-Where a CIS program exists at the school attended by the youth, this service is provided by the Student Support Coach or Graduation Coach.
-If there is not an established program, the Mentor Coordinator and CIS Program Manager will case manage the student.
+The program provides a one-on-one relationship with a caring adult for vulnerable youth.
+Referrals are accepted from CIS programs and other community agencies.
+Youth eligible for the Mentoring Program are Cleveland County Schools enrolled or suspended youth, 6-17 years of age.
+Risk factors include court involvement, discipline issues, a potential for gang involvement, substance abuse (mentee or family), living in poverty, high absenteeism, poor academic performance, lack of parental involvement, and poor social skills.
+The Mentoring Coordinator requests and accepts referrals from school resource officers, Cleveland County Schools faculty and staff, CIS staff, and parents.
+Where a CIS program exists at the school attended by the youth, this service is added on by the Student Support Coach or Graduation Coach.
+If there is not an established program, the Mentoring Coordinator will case-manage the student.
 In this way, progress toward goals and effectiveness of the services can be assessed.
-Students referred for services must be enrolled in Cleveland County Schools.
+Students referred for services must be enrolled in school.

 If you are interested in being a part of the mentoring program in any way, please contact the Mentoring Coordinator, Marcus Crank, at 704-480-5569 or [email protected].